-VDSS continues to have posted on the intranet ongoing FAQ, tools and tip sheets, broadcast communications, self-care resources, and technological resources related to COVID-19.
-Guidance has been updated concerning virtual visitation.
+VDSS continued to post on the intranet ongoing FAQs, tools and tip sheets, broadcast communications, self-care resources, and technological resources related to COVID-19 during the state of emergency.
+Guidance was updated concerning virtual visitation.
 Virtual contacts are only permitted if the family refuses access due to a COVID-19 concern or anyone in the home has tested positive for COVID-19, has been exposed to someone who has tested positive for COVID-19 in the last 14 days, or has had symptoms in the last 14 days.
-VDSS continues to contract with Doxy.me, enabling local department staff to conduct virtual visits, when necessary, on a HIPAA and HITECH compliant platform.
+VDSS contracted with Doxy.me, enabling local department staff to conduct virtual visits, when necessary, on a HIPAA and HITECH compliant platform.